anam-hossain/captcha/README.md

 **app\Http\Controllers\Auth\RegisterController.php**

-Update App\User below with App\Models\User if your user model class is stored in the Models folder.
+Replace 'App\User' below with 'App\Models\User' if your user model class is stored in the Models folder.

 ```php
 <?php